 When it comes to outdoor wooden surfaces, wood decking, you cannot always treat them the same as indoor surfaces.
-Outdoor wooden furniture is vulnerable because of the weather and without proper maintenance, it will begin to warp.
+Outdoor wooden furniture is vulnerable, without proper maintenance, it will begin to warp.
 It is quite devastating when your wood sealer starts to peel off because you know next comes the warping of the wood and with time the piece of furniture or surface is destroyed.
-Choosing the right wood sealer is a great way to ensure that you do not have to deal with your outdoor furniture getting destroyed by the weather.
-Here are some tips for choosing an outdoor wood sealer.
+Choosing the right wood sealer is a great way to ensure that your outdoor furniture doesn’t get destroyed by the weather.
+Here are some tips for choosing an outdoor wood sealer :

-You should choose an outdoor wood sealer that is one that is rain resistant in that water droplets from rain or snow do not get into the wood.
+You should choose an outdoor wood sealer that is rain resistant which doesn’t let water droplets from rain or snow get into the wood.
 This means that when the weather is rainy or snowy you can wipe off the moisture and the surface of the furniture or surface will still be dry.
 Linseed oil and Tung oil are some of the ingredients that are rain resistant and durable.
 Look for wood sealers that have these two.

 Look for wood sealers that are defined as ‘marine paint’ as this means that they can withstand prolonged exposure to water and not let water into the wood.
 That means that they can also withstand floods so they are perfect for outdoor wooden furniture.
 Other sealants also use lacquer and varnish.
 Marine varnish is the best type because it also prevents damage from UV rays, so your furniture can stay in the sun without getting too much damage.